-Keep your dog’s or cat’s treats what they are accustomed to avoid stomach upset. (biscuits or the like)
+Keep your dog’s or cat’s treats (biscuits or the like) to what they are accustomed to which will avoid stomach upset.

 If your pumpkins have candles flickering in them, keep your pets away.
 Curious noses and paws can get burned and sudden movements can tip the pumpkin over.
 The same goes for any lighting you may hang for the holiday.

 Is your pet an escape artist?
 Watch them!
 With trick-or-treaters coming and going all night you will probably be opening your front door many times.
 The constant screaming and/or costumes could possibly induce stress for your pet.
 Constantly check for your pet each time you open and close your door and be sure that your pet has identification tags should they take off after Dracula.

 Additionally, know your pet’s tolerance for strangers at the door.
 Even the most familiar faces will be strange to your pet with masks and makeup.
 Isolate your pet in a closed room if you know it will be a disturbance to your visitors.
 After all, they don’t understand what is going on.
 All of these people are coming knocking on the door that may not normally do so.